miguelmartens/zed-base64-slash-command/README.md

 - **`/decode <base64 string>`**
   Decodes the provided Base64 string back to plain text.

 The extension will output the transformed text along with a label indicating the operation performed.
+When a non-Base64 string is provided, it will display an error message.

 ## How It Works

 The extension registers two slash commands via the `extension.toml` file:

 - **encode:** Joins the command arguments into a string and encodes it using the `base64::engine::general_purpose::STANDARD` engine.
 - **decode:** Attempts to decode the input string from Base64 back to bytes and then converts those bytes into a UTF‑8 string.
+If the input is not a valid Base64 string, it will display an error message.

 Results are returned as a `SlashCommandOutput`, which includes both the text result and a section label for display in the Assistant panel.